smeets/cff/README.md

 ## idea

-Obfuscate control flow by introducing a loop and state machine (moore) that branches to the next basic block.
+Obfuscate control flow by introducing a loop and state machine (moore) which dispatches the basic blocks.
+This dispatcher is _very_ often implemented as a switch in high-level code.

+Why do it?

 ## obfuscation

+Security through obscurity?

+Buying time?

+Track record of obfuscation techniques?

 ## algorithm
 A flattening transform implementation could, in the spirit of go, look something like this: